wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

-    Section 156V: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156V: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156W Interrelationship with other enactments